bbqsrc/stopgap/README.md

 We create an election using the `create.py` script.
 For example:

 ```
-$ python create.py my-special-election users.txt ballot.html success.html error.html email.txt "Voting System <foo@bar.tld>" "Voting System Ballot: PLEASE VOTE!"
+$ python create.py my-special-election participants.txt ballot.html success.html error.html email.txt "Voting System <foo@bar.tld>" "Voting System Ballot: PLEASE VOTE!"
 ```

-Once you are prepared to mail out the tokens to the users, use the `send.py` script.
+Once you are prepared to mail out the tokens to the participants, use the `send.py` script.
 You may opt to do a dry run using `-d`, and running this script will ask you to confirm that you wish to send the tokens out to the recipients before starting.

-If you miss any users (it happens), you can add them at any time using the `add_email.py` script and running `send.py` again. `send.py` will not send the same token twice, as recipients are flagged as having had their token sent.
+If you miss any participants (it happens), you can add them at any time using the `add_email.py` script and running `send.py` again. `send.py` will not send the same token twice, as recipients are flagged as having had their token sent.

 Note: _Tokens are not linked to email addresses and therefore cannot be linked back to the email address._